Amed Rosario Player Props: Guardians vs. Cubs

 Amed Rosario At The Plate

-- Rosario is batting .251 with 14 doubles, five triples, a home run and 20 walks.
+- Rosario has 14 doubles, five triples, a home run and 20 walks while batting .250.

-- He has hit a home run in one of 74 games, and in 0.3% of his plate appearances.
+- He has gone deep in one of 75 games, and in 0.3% of his plate appearances.

-- In 19 games this year (25.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.